mach-composer/mach-composer-cli/docs/src/cloud/getting-started.md

 2. **Now you can push new versions of a component.**

-    Run the following command from a github repository.
+    Run the following command from a GitHub repository.

     ```bash
     $ mach-composer cloud register-component-version